 When you have new listings, consider posting brief descriptions and photos on your complex’s Facebook page.
 Although this isn’t advisable if you have frequent openings, because you don’t want to annoy your followers or give off the impression that you can’t keep tenants, it is a great strategy if your vacancies are usually limited.
 Even if none of your followers are personally interested in the units, they might know someone who is searching for an apartment and pass it on.

-You can also use your social media pages connect with businesses in your area.
+You can also use your social media pages to connect with businesses in your area.
 Most local businesses will already have accounts of their own, and creating relationships with them has multiple benefits.
 If someone in the area is looking for a new apartment, they are likely asking around for advice and recommendations.
 If you establish relationships with local business owners, that can help your chances of being recommended.

 These relationships can also help potential tenants get familiar with the area.
-If someone is moving from out of town, seeing some local businesses on your page will help them get a sense of whether or not you are in a location they would enjoy living in.
+If someone is moving from out of town, seeing some local businesses on your page will help them get a sense of whether you are in a location they would enjoy living in.

-4. Advertise with Apartment-Seeker Sites
+4. Advertise with apartment-seeker sites

 If you do a quick search for “apartments” or “apartment search,” you’ll see hundreds of websites with listings and reviews of apartments in your area.
 While your own site should be your priority, you shouldn’t discount the impact of these third-party apartment sites.

-Create a Yelp Account
+Create a Yelp account